Iron front and back of shirt holding baby, objecting to it? (8)

 'iron front and back of shirt' is the wordplay.

-'front and back of' becomes 'minis' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'front and back of' becomes 'minis' (I can't explain this - if you can you should believe this answer much more).

 'shirt' becomes 't' (as in a T-shirt).